Yandex Cloud

 5. Click Create.

-Test your workflowTest your workflow
+Test the workflowTest the workflow

-Make sure the Workflows workflow is being executed.
+Make sure the workflow is running successfully.

 Management console